strandjs/SOC_Analyst_Labs/courseFiles/Lab_07-deceptionSystems/deceptionSystems.md

 By upsetting adversary decision cycles and making them doubt the reliability of their information and actions, these tactics enhance conventional defenses

+## Legal Notes
+### Legality of Deception
+*Cyber deception tools (like honeypots or honeytokens) are generally legal when*
+- Deployed within your own systems/network
+- Not used to entrap someone unlawfully
+- Do not violate privacy laws or intercept protected communications

+*Legal Risk Areas*
+- **Unauthorized Monitoring** - Ensure you're not capturing data from legitimate users without notice (especially contractors or employees)
+- **Data Privacy Violations** - Deceptive traps must not inadvertently log personal data (e.g., private conversations or personal documents)
+- **Cross-border Intrusion** - If your honeypot logs attackers from another country, you could technically fall under foreign legal jurisdictions
+- **Overreach** - Setting traps outside your network, like on third-party infrastructure or spoofing external services, is almost always illegal

+### Ethical Guidelines
+Acceptable Practices
+- Monitoring your own systems
+- Using deception to delay/detect attackers, like we talked earlier
+- Collecting attacker TTPs (Tools, Techniques, Procedures)

+Risky or Unethical Practices
+- Counter-hacking (hacking back) – violates U.S. federal law (CFAA) and most international regulations
+- Publishing attacker data publicly
+- Deceptively collecting data from real users without disclosure

+Best advice I can give is use the MITRE Engage framework for designing ethical, well-scoped deception strategies

 ***
 <b><i>Continuing the course?</b>
 </br>